Our story

 Building the studio

-Crystal Worthy Art didn’t start as a storefront — it started as a house on the main strip of historic Wentzville, and a lot of sweat turning it into something special.
+Crystal Worthy Art didn’t start as a storefront — it started at Crystal’s home, making how-to videos late into the night while her family slept.
+From there it grew into a small rented space in the historic district, and finally to buying the house on the main strip of historic Wentzville.
 Here’s how it came to be.

 It began with a dream — and a paintbrush

 In 2022, Crystal followed a lifelong love of art and became a Certified Bob Ross Oil Painting Instructor.
-Teaching out of a small first space on East Allen Street, she found something bigger than a hobby: people walked in nervous and walked out beaming, holding paintings they never believed they could make.
-[Add a sentence here about that early spark — what made you realize this needed a real home of its own.]
+She opened a first small studio on East Allen Street, and something clicked right away: people walked in nervous and walked out beaming, holding a finished painting they never believed they could make.
+Wine-glass nights, blacklight classes, packed group sessions — that little room filled up fast, and it was clear this needed a real home of its own.

 We bought a house on Main Street

-To give the studio a real home, we bought a house right on the busy main strip of Wentzville’s historic district — the heart of Old Town, where the community already gathers.
-It wasn’t a studio yet.
-It was a house, with a garage, and a vision for what it could become.
-[Add a line about the building itself — its age, its history, why this spot mattered to you.]
+To give the studio a real home, we bought a house right on the busy main strip of Wentzville's historic district — the heart of Old Town, where the community already gathers.
+It wasn't a studio yet.
+It was a house at 212 W. Pearce, with an attached garage, good bones, and a vision for what it could become.

 “We didn’t just open a studio — we built one, on a street we love, for a cause that matters.”